 The ULS analysis checks to see if a structure has the capacity to withstand the design load.

 In this way, we obtain ULS combinations with the global imperfection forces in one direction (ULS +/- imperfection), in addition to the basic ULS combinations.

 If you’re interested in learning more about structural FEA/FEM using Advance Design, contact Graitec Group today and talk to an industry expert.

 TRY IT FOR YOURSELF!
-Discover the all-in-one FEM software Advance Design for structural engineers on a FREE 2-month trial.
+Discover the all-in-one FEM software Advance Design for structural engineers.